 ACECQA also publishes a list of approved first aid, emergency asthma and anaphylaxis qualifications, which are also acceptable additional requirements for IHC educators.
 Mirroring the NQF qualification requirements for IHC helps ensure families have access to the same quality of care irrespective of the type of approved child care they receive.

 In recognition that IHC educators may care for primary school aged children, the primary school teaching qualifications of educators registered with the state and territory education boards are also deemed as acceptable qualifications for IHC educators.

 Will educators have a transitional period in which to commence a Certificate III?

-From 2 July 2018, all IHC educators will be required to have a minimum Certificate III level qualification in a relevant course, or be working towards, a Certificate III qualification.
+All IHC educators are required to have a minimum Certificate III level qualification in a relevant course, or be working towards, a Certificate III qualification.

-IHC educators who do not hold currently hold relevant qualifications will be required to complete or at a minimum be enrolled in a relevant course by 2 July 2018, and commence study within a few months from 2 July.
-To continue to provide IHC, educators will need to provide documentary evidence from the course provider to the service indicating that educator is making satisfactory progress towards completing the course and meeting the requirements to maintain the enrolment.
+IHC educators who did not hold relevant qualifications as at 2 July 2018 were required to complete or at a minimum be enrolled in a relevant course by 2 July 2018, and commence study within a few months from 2 July.
+To continue to provide IHC, these educators need to provide documentary evidence from the course provider to the service indicating that the educator is making satisfactory progress towards completing the course and meeting the requirements to maintain the enrolment.

 What are the transitional provisions for IHC educators working in rural and remote areas?